Chargeback Analyst

 Is an In-House Chargeback Analyst the Right Solution?

-Savings, security, personalized knowledge…those all seem like compelling arguments in favor of in-house chargeback analysis.
+Savings, security, personalized knowledge — those all seem like compelling arguments in favor of in-house chargeback analysis.
+Remember, however, that this person will need support.
+In-house analysts may ultimately cost more than hiring a third-party expert.

-The answers aren’t as clear-cut as they initially seem, however.
-Outsourcing your chargeback analysis could yield greater long-term savings.
-Having said that, let’s have a look at the common assumptions about in-house chargeback management, and let you decide for yourself which option is right for you.
+To get the full picture, let’s have a look at the common assumptions about in-house chargeback management and let you decide for yourself which option is right for you.

 Need